 After a while, you’ll get an email stating that your identity verification was complete:

 Now all you can do is sit back and (try to) relax until you get your exam result.

 On 19th of July 2017 — within 3 days of my exam submission, I got the following mail:

 I had cleared the coding exam (yay!) and was now asked to select a date for my exit interview.
 I clicked on the link in the image above:

 There are many dates available for the exit interview.
 I had dates ranging from a couple of days after I received the above email to a few months in the future.

-My interview took place on the 23rd of July and 5 days later, I got ‘the’ mail.
+My interview took place on the 23rd of July and 5 days later, I got ‘the’ email.

 I was now a Google Certified Associate Android Developer! 😁

-A few days later I received another mail which had a feedback form and a PDF stating the benefits of becoming a Google certified Associate Android Developer as well as my responsibilities as one.
-This email was also a confirmation of my enrolment into the Google Developer Certification Alumni program.
+A few days later I received another email which had a feedback form and a PDF stating the benefits of becoming a Google certified Associate Android Developer as well as my responsibilities as one.
+This email was also a confirmation of my enrollment into the Google Developer Certification Alumni program.